HtetSoeArtStyle/HtetSoeArtStyle/README.md

 - 👋 Hi, I’m @HtetSoeArtStyle
 - 👀 I’m interested in data analytics in Portfolio management
-- 🌱 I’m currently learning in Python, VBA, SQL.
+- 🌱 I’m currently learning Python, VBA, SQL.

 <!---
 HtetSoeArtStyle/HtetSoeArtStyle is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.